khonkhortisan/calinou_mods/README.txt

 This Git repository is mostly made for servers; it allows easy updating.

-To install, just clone this repository somewhere, then copy the "mods" folder in Minetest's installation folder.
+To install, just clone this repository somewhere, then copy the "calinou_mods" folder in the "mods" folder of Minetest's installation folder.